This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Why not turn your next day at the beach into a family adventure?
 You can tick off quite a few 50 things to do before you're 11¾ activities here.
 We've created this handy map to show you what you can do where.
 Download a copy and bring it with you on your next visit.

 Keep an eye out for wonderful wildlife all year round.
 Pied wagtails search for crumbs in the car park while flocks of starlings wheel overhead.
-Looking out to sea you might spot a dolphin, and be sure to admire the pink drifts of thrift or the white flowers of sea kale on the ground.
+Looking out to sea you might spot a dolphin.
+Be sure to admire the pink drifts of thrift or the white flowers of sea kale on the ground.

 We use large signs such as this one to warn visitors of the risk of rockfalls on this stretch of the Jurassic Coast.
 Unfortunately, severe weather destroyed the pictured sign, but please look out for all safety signs when visiting our beaches and do not walk or sit directly under the cliffs.

 You'll want longer than a day to discover the delights of Burton Bradstock and all those Broadchurch filming locations.
 Take a look at our holiday accommodation in West Dorset.
-From cosy cottages to a luxurious villa you're sure to find your perfect place to stay here.
+From cosy cottages to a luxurious villa you're sure to find your perfect place to stay.